framer/salesforce-lightning.framerfx/README.md

 - How can I make tabs more user friendly?
 - Why doesn't tooltip open on hover
 - How can I make verticalnavigation more user friendly + add better content (more dynamic)?

+### Questions

+- Does app.tsx (App Header) belong?
+- Does card.tsx make sense?
+Look into attaching elements as children

 ### Notes